 Once you select this tool (using the Q key or clicking the icons appearing in the lower toolbar or in the upper right corner of the viewport), hovering over objects in a scene highlights them in pink, and clicking them selects them.

 Pressing Shift-F will target selected objects and frame them in the viewport.
-Pressing Shift-H will hide them.
-(Note: Currently there is no way to restore them during the review.
-Sorry about that.
-We're working on it.)
+Pressing Shift-H will hide them and Alt- (or Option-) H will restore all hidden objects.

 Object Selection Mode is particularly useful when reviewing textures using the UV Window.
 See Using the UV Window in the 3D Model Viewer for details.